lmgibson/ThingsStats/README.md

 To get data from the past week or month you can type: `python ./path/to/folder/getDateData.py 'week'` where the argument can be either 'week' or 'month'.
 This will dump a file onto your desktop that contains a list of tasks within the past week or month by date and title.

-Alternatively, if you want to get a report on your task stats for the past week or month you can use: `python ./path/to/folder/report.py`.
+Alternatively, if you want to get a report on your task stats for the past week or month you can use: `python ./path/to/folder/report.py [month, week]`.
 This is a work in progress so it will just give you some summary stats over the past month.